gopro/OpenGoPro/demos/python/sdk_wireless_camera_control/docs/quickstart.rst

 .. code-block:: console

     $ gopro-stream --help
-    usage: gopro-stream [-h] [-i IDENTIFIER] [-l LOG] [-v VLC]
+    usage: gopro-stream [-h] [-i IDENTIFIER] [-l LOG] [-v VLC] [-w WIFI_INTERFACE]

     Connect to a GoPro camera, enable the preview stream, then open VLC to view it.

     optional arguments:
     -h, --help            show this help message and exit -i IDENTIFIER, --identifier IDENTIFIER
                             Last 4 digits of GoPro serial number, which is the last 4 digits of the default camera SSID.
-If not used, first discovered GoPro will be connected to -l LOG, --log LOG     Location to store detailed log -v VLC, --vlc VLC     VLC location.
+If not used, first discovered GoPro will be connected to
+    -l LOG, --log LOG     Location to store detailed log -v VLC, --vlc VLC     VLC location.
 If not set, the location will attempt to be automatically discovered.
+    -w WIFI_INTERFACE, --wifi_interface WIFI_INTERFACE
+                            System Wifi Interface.
+If not set, first discovered interface will be used.

 WiFi Demo
 -----------